philippeback/MemoryMonitor/README.md

 # MemoryMonitor

 Pharo Memory Monitor

-This is a non working version.
-Will move to working version for Pharo5.
+- Adds a tool to the world menu to see how memory evolves.

-I wanted to use GitHub instead of SmalltalkHub for this.
+- Can tell you how many instances of a given class do exist.